552020/minishell/README.md

 ## Introduction

 `Minishell` is a simple Unix shell developed in C as part of the School 42 curriculum.
 It is a collaborative project developed by [Batu](https://github.com/BatuSengezer) and [Stefano](https://github.com/552020).
-The program is being developed with certain constraints: - the strictly adherence to the so called `Normi`, which imposes certain (at times questionable) limitations such as a maximum function length of 25 lines, the prohibition of for-loops, and [more](add_internal_link/to_the_norm), a restricted set of allowed functions.
+The program is being developed with certain constraints: - the strictly adherence to the so called `Norm`, which imposes certain (at times questionable) limitations such as a maximum function length of 25 lines, the prohibition of for-loops, and [more](add_internal_link/to_the_norm), a restricted set of allowed functions.

 ## Features